defx/dynamo/README.md

 }
 ```

+> the value of payload _must_ be serializable, and tupelo makes sure of that by serialising and then deserialising whatever you provide here before passing it to the target function.

 ## middleware

 The middleware function accepts an `Action` as its first argument, and a special [middleware api](#middleware-api) object as its second argument.